HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 - **Python AI Backend**:
   - Processes user prompts and location data.
+  - Uses **Flask** for API endpoints.
+So that the nextjs and python backend can communicate with each other.
   - Leverages **ChatGPT’s LLM** to generate personalized place recommendations.
   - Incorporates **text embeddings** for semantic understanding of user input.
   - Returns coordinates (from Google Places API) to pinpoint locations on the map.